adinata15/wiridis_intern/coding_standard.md

 ### JSDoc tags

-Google style allows a subset of JSDoc tags.
-See [??](#appendices-jsdoc-tag-reference) for the complete list.
+This style allows a subset of JSDoc tags.
+See [JSDoc tag reference](#jsdoc-tag-reference) for the complete list.
 Most tags must occupy their own line, with the tag at the beginning of the line.

 Disallowed: